 So that’s how the game begins.
 They certainly don’t waste any time at Naughty Dog.

-Now on to the combat system to avoid too many spoilers.
+Now I’ll move on to the combat system to avoid too many spoilers.
 The gameplay here reminds me a lot of the Uncharted games, but with a much needed upgrade.
-Joel will find different weapons along his journey, mainly guns, but also silent artillery like bow and arrow, as well as explosive grenades and flame throwers.
+Joel will find different weapons along his journey, mainly consisting of guns, but also silent artillery like bow and arrow, as well as explosive grenades and flame throwers.
 You can have two guns equipped at a time – one hand gun and one rifle, and you can scroll through your weapon artillery to switch which is available for a quick equip (click a directional button as a shortcut).
 This shortcut menu also shows your crafted items, which is so necessary when your character becomes cornered (and believe me he will).
 Joel will fight humans, but most importantly he will take down super scary zombies, some of whom can only be killed from behind or with serious force or a very well placed headshot.
-He can aupgrade his weapons by collecting tools and supplies, and can find workbenches to apply these upgrades, which allow for more ammo, quicker reload speed, etc. He also has a flashlight that you can toggle on and off by pressing R3, which can be useful around the bigger zombies who do not sense light, but the smaller zombies do some be careful with this.
+He can upgrade his weapons by collecting tools and supplies, and can find workbenches to apply these upgrades, which allow for more ammo, quicker reload speed, etc. He also has a flashlight that you can toggle on and off by pressing R3, which can be useful around the bigger zombies who do not sense light.

 Things You’ll Like

 Now I touched on the combat earlier, but I’ll also mention the crafting ability in this game.
 Joel can collect supplies in his travels and create different items, which come in handy against his enemies.
-He can make shivs, which are hand-made knives that can be used to take down strong zombies from behind, or open doors that are jammed shut (and contain lots of loot, always open these doors they are absolutely worth it).
-He can also make “Molotov cocktails” which are bottles filled with alcohol that will explode when he throws them and burn anything in its path.
+He can make shivs – awesome hand-made knives that can be used to take down strong zombies from behind, or open doors that are jammed shut (and contain lots of loot, always open these doors they are absolutely worth it).
+He can also make “Molotov cocktails” which will explode when he throws them and burn anything in its path.
 Most importantly he can craft first aid kits, which are important as this game is super difficult and you will die constantly.

 Finally, Joel’s “Listen” ability is very useful, and I used it constantly.
 He can kneel down and, as it sounds, listen to pin point locations of people or zombies around him, very much like Eagle Vision in any Assassin’s Creed game.
 This skill is very useful, and as you upgrade his abilities during the game you can increase the radius his listening ability covers.